MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 <!-- ====================================================================== -->
-## Step 1 - Optionally download or clone the WebView2Samples repo
+## Step 1 - Optionally clone or download the WebView2Samples repo

 Do either of the following:

-*  Create a new project in Visual Studio, using the steps below.
+*  Create a new project in Visual Studio starting from a project template, using the steps below.

-*  Download or clone the `WebView2Samples` repo, open the completed project in Visual Studio, and follow the steps in this article to understand creating the WinForms project and understand the added WebView2 code.
+*  Clone or download the `WebView2Samples` repo, open the completed project in Visual Studio, and follow the steps in this article to understand creating the WinForms project and understand the added WebView2 code.
 See [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 A completed version of this tutorial project is available in the WebView2Samples repo directory [WinForms_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WinForms_GettingStarted).

 <!-- ====================================================================== -->